An improved synthetic signal injection routine for the Haloscope At Yale Sensitive To Axion Cold dark matter (HAYSTAC): Methods

 Though the power of each rf tone injected can be programmed on PSG2, neither the weak port's coupling efficiency nor the transmission line loss is known, so it is necessary to carry out a power calibration measurement to determine the time-averaged power of a synthetic axion signal.
 At fixed cavity frequency, suppose we inject axions, each with power $P_\text{syn}$, near the cavity resonance for duration $\tau_\text{int}$.
 The observed signal-to-noise ratio (SNR) depends on the system noise power at the injected axion's detuning with respect to the cavity frequency $\nu_c$, $h\nu_c N_\text{sys}(|\nu_a-\nu_c|)$ ($h$ is the Planck constant), $P_\text{syn}$, $\tau_\text{int}$, $\eta$, and the measurement bandwidth which is chosen to match the axion linewidth $\Delta \nu_a\sim \nu_a/10^6$.
 This then allows us to estimate $P_\text{syn}$ from a standard axion measurement

-As an example, Fig.~\ref{fig: calib} shows some results from a 12-hour measurement with the cavity and JPA at fixed frequencies.
-From this dataset, SNR and $N_\text{sys}$ are derived following the analysis routine outlined in Ref.~\cite{Brubaker2017procedure}.
+As an example, Fig.~\ref{fig:calib} shows some results from a 12-hour measurement with the cavity and JPA at fixed frequencies.
+This data is taken at a lower injected power to produce a more realistic signal which is closer to the detection threshold of the experiment From this dataset, SNR and $N_\text{sys}$ are derived following the analysis routine outlined in Ref.~\cite{Brubaker2017procedure}.
 Each raw spectrum is first normalized by dividing out the average baseline.
 This step allows us to identify bins contaminated by IF noise.
 After removing contaminated bins from the first normalized spectrum, the spectrum is normalized again by dividing out the Savitzky-Golay fit to itself and subtracting 1.
-Then the resulting spectrum is rescaled to account for the detuning-dependent sensitivity, producing the rescaled spectrum in Fig.~\ref{fig: powerexc}.
-To derive the SNR of the injected signal, we find the total power of the injected signal by convolving the spectrum with the axion lineshape function $f_{\nu_a}$.
+Then the resulting spectrum are rescaled to account for the detuning-dependent sensitivity and summed to produce a combined spectrum.
+This spectrum is normalized to the expected standard deviation in each bin as shown in Fig.~\ref{fig:calib}a.
+To derive the SNR of the injected signal, we find the total power of the injected signal by convolving the spectrum in Fig.~\ref{fig:calib}a with the axion lineshape function $f_{\nu_a}$.
 In this case, the resulting SNR is about 17.6.
-The scale factor used in producing the rescaled spectrum is the ratio between the noise power per analysis bin $\Delta \nu_b$=100 Hz and expected signal power, both of which are plotted in Fig.~\ref{fig: factor}.
+The scale factor used in producing the rescaled spectrum is the ratio between the noise power per analysis bin $\Delta \nu_b$=100 Hz and expected signal power, both of which are plotted in Fig.~\ref{fig:calib}b.
 At detuning $|\nu_a-\nu_c| \sim$390~kHz, the power of an axion-converted microwave signal is expected to be $P_\text{KSVZ} =\!
 5.6(1)\times 10^{-25}$~W, assuming the axion-photon coupling strength $g_{a\gamma\gamma}$ (appearing in the axion-photon Lagrangian) in the Kim-Shifman-Vainshtein-Zakharov (KSVZ) model~\cite{DINE1981, Kim1979}, $g_{a\gamma\gamma}^\text{KSVZ}=\!(-3.70\times 10^{-7} \text{/MeV}^2)\cdot m_a$ nominally \cite{HAYSTAC2017}.
 This is calculated from various experimental parameters, including the magnetic field strength and cavity volume~\cite{Sikivie1985, HAYSTAC2021}.
-The system noise in units of photon numbers $N_\text{sys}(|\nu_a-\nu_c|)$=0.26(2) is derived from {\it in situ} calibration measurements~\cite{HAYSTAC2021, backes2021}.
+The system noise in units of photon numbers $N_\text{sys}(|\nu_a-\nu_c|)$=0.26(2) is derived from {\it in situ} calibration measurements~\cite{HAYSTAC2021, haystac2023, backes2021}.
 Evaluating Eq.~\ref{eq: ii3} with these values, we find $P_\text{syn}\!=\!2.2(2)\times 10^{-23}$~W, and that the injected axions have a coupling strength at $6.2(5) \: g_{a\gamma\gamma}^\text{KSVZ}$ level.